olbrichattila/goscriptinglanguage/README.md

 ```

 ### For loop
-There are 3 flavours of for loop, one of them acts like incremental for loop, the others are do and while loops, therefore no need to have separate while and do.
+There are three variations of the for loop.
+One behaves like an incremental for loop, while the other two act as do-while and while loops.
+Therefore, there is no need to have separate while and do loops.

 Example:
 ### Incremental for